Drew Curtis (Home and Away): Casting

-While he was appearing in a production of Angels with Dirty Faces, Morley was spotted by the Home and Away casting agents who asked him to come in and have a chat.
+While performing in a production of Angels with Dirty Faces, Morley was noticed by the Home and Away casting agents, who invited him for an audition.
 The chance to audition for Drew came up and Morley was cast in the role, despite being older than the character.
 Morley relocated from Melbourne to Sydney for the show and he admitted that he was quite nervous during his first six weeks on set and that he had to get used to the fast speed at which they shoot scenes.

 Morley quit Home and Away at the end of 2007.
 Of his reason for leaving, Morley said "It wasn't a good place to be in.
 Home and Away is a great place to learn, but it's a machine and it can chew people up and spit them out.
 I stepped out not really caring whether I had another job."
 Morley told The Daily Telegraph that he often had to take his shirt off for scenes and that he was treated like a "meat puppet" on the show.